 Get all the packing's in place, and test fit the faired-in cover to make sure it sits flush BEFORE using any sealant.

 The faired-in cover is quite flexible and may need to be manipulated slightly - by using packing's to prevent it from sitting low in some places - the plastic is very durable and can easily flex enough to allow it to sit flush to the body.

-Don't be afraid to use packing's where needed and then tape the faired-in cover down firmly to the bodywork to firmly force it into a nice flush position.
+Don't be afraid to use packing's where needed and then tape the faired-in cover down firmly to the bodywork to hold it into a nice flush position.